howtoscalenn/howtoscalenn.github.io/index.md

 Also, as discussed earlier, some scaling rules (like LR vs. bsz and training horizon) are based on my interpretation and findings from several papers.
 This table is heavily inspired by [‘What to do to scale up?’ from Simo Ryu](https://cloneofsimo.notion.site/What-to-do-to-scale-up-09e469d7c3444d6a90305397c38a46f5).

+Note that *this table is not optimal*.
+*it is only an example guideline for motivation*.
+Some parts may be incorrect, so you should determine each component’s scaling factor, since optimization hyperparameters (such as beta 1, 2, weight decay, lr, and bsz) are intricately correlated and few of them are discovered afaik. you still theoretically or empirically find their correlation.

 |hparams|embedding|hidden|residual_out|unembedding (readout)|
 |---|---|---|---|---|
 |init_std (b) | $$\sigma_\text{embed}$$ | $$\sigma_\text{hidden} \cdot (\color{red}{\tilde{n}})^{-0.5} $$ | $$\sigma_\text{res-out} \cdot (\color{red}{\tilde{n}})^{-0.5} \cdot (2 n_\text{layers})^{-0.5}$$ | $$\sigma_\text{un-embed}$$ |